practicum-com/java-m1-t6-jar/README.md

-# Приложение по учёту книг.
+# The application for the record of books.